Suspect in Alabama killing arrested in Georgia

 CENTRE, Ala.
 (AP) – Authorities say a man suspected in a killing in Alabama was arrested on a DUI charge in Georgia.

-Cherokee County Sheriff Jeff Shaver told Al.com that a man was shot to death Saturday night at a home in the Salem community in east Alabama.
+Cherokee County Sheriff Jeff Shaver told other media sources that a man was shot to death Saturday night at a home in the Salem community in east Alabama.
 The victim’s name was not immediately released.

 Shaver said the Georgia State Patrol took 19-year-old Matthew Gonzalez into custody early Sunday.
 Shaver said some of his investigators interviewed Gonzalez at the Paulding County Sheriff’s Office in Georgia.